schmettow/ystudio-zero/README.md

 ## Data structure and formats

-Data from YLabs currently arrive as YLab Transport Format with 8 channels *YTF8* ("why-the-fight").
+Data from YLabs currently arrive as YLab Transport Format with 8 channels *YTF8* ("why-the-fate").
 This format is designed to be very efficient for high-throughput applications, especially EEG.
 In Ystudio, the data is converted to YLab Long Data *YLD* ("wild") format, which is more convenient for plotting and storage.
 It has the following signature:

     ```rust
     pub struct Yld {